trentagon/trentagon.github.io/pages/trents_book_club.md

 ### Book Selection

 *"One can never read too little of bad, or too much of good books: bad books are intellectual poison; they destroy the mind.
-In order to read what is good one must make it a condition never to read what is bad; for life is short, and both time and strength limited"* - Arthur Schopenhauer
+In order to read what is good one must make it a condition never to read what is bad; for life is short, and both time and strength limited."* - Arthur Schopenhauer

 There is one rule for book selection: the book must be good.
 As Arthur said, nobody wants to spend their time slogging through a bad book.
 Sometimes it's hard to tell if a book is bad ahead of time, but we try our best.
 Books will be selected based on member suggestions and discussion at each meeting.
 Here's what we've read so far: